Creatures4features/Creatures4features/README.md

 <img width="225" height="280" alt="pony-town-  tutelaryGrimoire _ HS OC  -lie-padded-ponyplush-5x" src="https://github.com/user-attachments/assets/50fcdd2a-bd84-4ab9-bba8-ba9f79c05ab1" />

 ----------------------
 ### 💜 - I'm Panic!
 You can also call me Gamzee, Strider Or Creature!
-(Friends can call Buddy though!)
+(Friends can call me Buddy though!)

 ### 💚 -  My pronouns are it/its.
 Only friends can use he/him.